uio-bmi/immuneML/docs/source/quickstart/simulation_quickstart.rst

 Next steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find more information about yaml parameters in :doc:`specification`.
-Other tutorials for how to use LIgO can be found under :doc:`tutorials`.
+You can find more information about yaml parameters in :ref:`YAML parameter details`.
+Other tutorials for how to use LIgO can be found under :ref:`Tutorials`.

 How to use LIgO for repertoire-level simulation
 -------------------------------------------------